MicrosoftDocs/WSL/WSL/compare-versions.md

  Managed VM| ❌ | ✅
  Full Linux Kernel| ❌ |✅
  Full system call compatibility| ❌ | ✅
- Runs with VM Ware and VirtualBox| ✅ |✅
- Performance across OS file systems| ✅ | ❌
+ Runs with current versions of VM Ware and VirtualBox| ✅ | ❌ Performance across OS file systems| ✅ | ❌

 Already using WSL 1 and want to upgrade to WSL 2?
 Follow the instructions to [update to WSL 2](./install-win10.md#update-to-wsl-2)!